 Wood shavings have been a popular horse bedding for many years, and are often used for horses that suffer from respiratory disease, or those that tend to eat other types of bedding.
 The quality of wood shavings varies greatly, particularly in respect of the dust content.
 Dust extracted shavings are the most popular as they are of a higher quality and have a low dust content.
 Low quality shavings, often a sawmill by-product, are not suitable for horse bedding as they can be contaminated with sharp splinters and other potentially dangerous waste.
 The brands of shaving with the largest flakes are usually produced from virgin wood and can have lower dust content.
 Wood shavings do provide excellent support for the horse’s hooves as they compact inside them.
 Shavings are usually packed in polythene wrapped bales, making them easy to stack and store.

 Fibre Shredded wood fibre is specifically manufactured from selected recycled white wood, making it one of the ‘greenest’ bedding products available.
-This product is totally dust free and absorbent, which helps to keep the surface of the bed dry.
+This product has low dust levels and is absorbent, which helps to keep the surface of the bed dry.
 It is less likely to move around, so may help to reduce the risk of injury when the horse gets up and lies down.
 The quality of shredded wood fibre is of a consistently high quality and it is widely available.
 Shredded wood fibre offers support to the hooves and is easy to manage with very little waste, so producing one of the smallest muck heaps.

 Flax and Hemp